opendilab/DI-engine-docs/source/04_best_practice/ding_env_en.rst

       - In the ``step`` method, add the actual reward obtained at each time step to ``self._final_eval_reward``.
       - In the ``step`` method, if the current episode has ended ( ``done == True`` ), then add to the ``info`` dictionary and return: ``info['final_eval_reward'] = self._final_eval_reward``

-   However, in other environments, the sum of the rewards for an episode may not be required.
-For example, in smac, the winning percentage of the current episode is required, so it is necessary to modify the simple accumulation in the second step ``step`` method, record the game situation, and finally return the calculated winning percentage at the end of the episode.
+   However, other environments may not require the sum of ``self._final_eval_reward``.
+For example, in smac, the winning percentage of the current episode is required, so it is necessary to modify the simple accumulation in the second step ``step`` method.
+Instead, we should record the game situation and finally return the calculated winning percentage at the end of the episode.

 6. Data Specifications

-   DI-engine requires that the input and output data of each method in the environment must be in ``np.ndarray`` format, and the data type dtype must be ``np.int64`` (integer), ``np.float32`` ( float) or ``np.uint8`` (image). include:
+   DI-engine requires that the input and output data of each method in the environment must be in ``np.ndarray`` format, and the data dtype must be ``np.int64`` (integer), ``np.float32`` ( float) or ``np.uint8`` (image). include:

       -  ``obs`` returned by the ``reset`` method
       -  ``action`` received by the ``step`` method